 Nanbu Senbei : Aomori’s Traditional Wheat Crackers

-Senbei is a traditional Japanese rice crackers and comes in several types.
-Even though most Senbei are made from non-glutinous rice, the staple food of the Japanese, some are made with wheat flour instead of the rice.
+Senbei is a traditional Japanese rice cracker which comes in several types.
+Although the majority of Senbei rice crackers are made from non-glutinous rice, the staple of the Japanese, some are made of wheat flour instead of rice.

 For example, the classic Japanese cracker I introduced a while ago, Kawara Senbei is a Senbei whose main ingredient is wheat flour and doesn’t contain rice.

 Nanbu Senbei (南部煎餅)

 Originally, Nanbu Senbei was an emergency food, so it is excellent in preservation.
-In modern times, Aomori and Iwate prefecture are famous as producers of Nanbu Senbei.
+In modern times, Aomori and Iwate Prefectures are famous as production areas of Nanbu Senbei.

 (Reference page of this article : Wikipedia 南部煎餅 )